Top 100 prospects: Injuries & roster moves

 Expected return: TBD

-The 2023 seventh overall pick is expected to resume throwing the week of July 21, Reds manager Terry Francona told reporters.
-Lowder has been limited to four starts this season (7 1/3 total innings) due to a preseason elbow injury and a left oblique strain suffered in a May 22 rehab start with Triple-A Louisville.
-(Last updated: July 22)
+The 2023 seventh overall pick, Lowder has been limited to four starts this season (7 1/3 total innings) due to a preseason elbow injury and a left oblique strain suffered in a May 22 rehab start with Triple-A Louisville.
+The Reds remain hopeful Lowder can build up enough to pitch in the Arizona Fall League, manager Terry Francona told reporters in late July.
+(Last updated: September 3)

 Injury: Right knee